nens/threedi-docs/source/d_before_you_begin.rst

 * Recent version of TortoiseHG (`Get TortoiseHG <https://tortoisehg.bitbucket.io/download/index.html>`_)

 After installation of TortoiseHG the program can be started by selecting the TortoiseHg Workbench program from the Windows Start menu.
 In a first use, activate the 'large files extension' by selecting from the File menu 'Settings' and then' Extensions' and select 'large files’.
-Press OK and exit TortoiseHG.
+Also fill in your name.
+Press OK and restart TortoiseHG.

 .. figure:: image/d_tortoise_extensions.png
 	:scale: 75%